 It is the responsibility of the student to check his or her record in the Registrar's Office to determine if qualifications for graduation have been accomplished or can be scheduled.
 This degree check should be made no later than the preregistration period for the semester prior to the semester in which graduation is planned.
 This will allow the student two full semesters to complete courses required for graduation in a specific degree program.
-Students who qualify to graduate must complete a Graduation Application and complete a Graduation Check in the Registrar's Office no later than the first month of their last semester.
+Students who will qualify to graduate must complete a Graduation Application and complete a Graduation Check in the Registrar's Office during the pre-registration period for the semester in which graduation is planned.
 Any transcript corrections (including grades, transfer credits, etc.) must have been made by this time in order to complete the Graduation Check.